robs898/food/README.md

 The subjects in this paper did lose weight on the un-processed diet even though there were allowed to eat as much food as they wanted!

+## Exercise
+In parallel we have discovered recently how the body manages calories out.
+It appears to be impossible to adjust how many calories you burn on average a day.
+More exercise does not seem to change the fact that an average male adult will burn around 2500 on average a day.
+Your body will unconsciously make adjustments to ensure this.

+This means you MUST only focus on calories in for weight loss.

+Exercise has massive benefits outside of weight loss, mainly in mental health.

 ## More science